How far can bias go? Tracing bias from pretraining data to alignment: Related Work

 Although extensive research has focused on bias mitigation and quantification at the model level, there is comparatively little work on how pre-training data influences model bias, with most studies addressing instruction-tuning data \cite{feng-etal-2023-pretraining, latif2023ai, hu2023generative}.
 Closest to our work, \citet{koksal-etal-2023-language} investigate biases related to nationality and ethnicity in a segment of BERT's pre-training data through sentiment analysis, while \citet{chen2024cross} examine biases in disease associations within a limited pre-training corpus.
-These studies are among the first to establish a direct link between pre-training data and model bias, but they are often limited by data accessibility and focus mainly on intrinsic biases.
+These studies are among the first to establish a direct link between pre-training data and model bias, but are limited by data accessibility and focus mainly on intrinsic biases.
 In contrast, \citet{seshadri2023bias} demonstrate correlations between biased training captions and model outputs in text-to-image generation, highlighting the broader implications of biased data.
-Our study is, to the best of our knowledge, the first to thoroughly investigate bias across the entire pre-training data, revealing that bias greatly influences model behavior and amplifies extrinsic biases, thus emphasizing the need for a more comprehensive approach since ``[p]ost-training bias mitigation adds to the costliness of very large language models and serves as a filter rather than a corrective'' \citep{gupta2024sociodemographic}.
+Our study is, to the best of our knowledge, the first to thoroughly investigate extrinsic bias across the entire pre-training data, revealing that representational imbalance in the pre-training data greatly influences model behavior and is even amplified.